mbakholdina/lib-tcpdump-processing/README.md

 **`lib-tcpdump-processing`** is a library designed to process `.pcap(ng)` [tcpdump](https://www.tcpdump.org/) or [Wireshark](https://www.wireshark.org/) trace files and extract [SRT](https://github.com/Haivision/srt) packets of interest for further analysis.

-It also helps to process a network trace file and generate a report with SRT related statistics, in particular,
+It also helps to process a network trace file and generate a report with SRT related statistics.
+In particular, the following statistics is calculated at the receiver side:
 - The number of SRT DATA and CONTROL packets present in a dump,
 - Original DATA packets received, lost, recovered, and unrecovered,
-- Retransmitted DATA packets received and the number of packets retransmitted once, twice, 3x or more times,
+- Retransmitted DATA packets received and the amount of packets retransmitted once, twice, 3x or more times,
 - The information about CONTROL packets (ACK, ACKACK, and NAK packets),
-- And other important information.
+- And other relevant information.

-See [`get-traffic-stats`](#get-traffic-stats) script for details and report example.
+See [`get-traffic-stats`](#get-traffic-stats) script for details and reports examples.

 **Important:** Currently, trace files containing only one flow of data are supported.
 To support several data flows adjustments will be required.